List of armoured trains: First Indochina War (1946-1954)

-(Nazi) Germany
+Germany

 Asien - a VIP trainset used by Hermann Goering had two cars armed with two sets of Oerlikon anti-aircraft cannons.

-Schwerer gustav - a massive 1,350 ton artillery train. it had 80cm 7,100 kg with 250 kg explosive filling (concrete piercing); or 4,800 kg with 700 kg explosive filling (high explosive.) it served in the war in France in 1941. it was destroyed before capture on D-day.
+Schwerer Gustav - a massive 1,350 ton artillery train. it had 80 cm 7,100 kg with 250 kg explosive filling (concrete piercing); or 4,800 kg with 700 kg explosive filling (high explosive.) it served in the war in France in 1941. it was destroyed before being captured.